Know More About Triplett Coating Thickness Testers

 These thickness gauges can measure in a non-destructive way (NDT), and are used for non-magnetic substrates.
 These are quite similar to the electromagnetic ones in many ways.
 An alternating electromagnetic field is produced here as well.
 When you get the probe near to the conductive surface, the magnetic field creates eddy currents on the surface.
 The distance of the probe from the surface as well as the substrate properties have an effect on the magnitude of eddy currents, and they produce an opposing magnetic field.
 This is sensed by the coil to calculate magnetic flux and coating thickness.

-There are many applications of paint thickness gauges such as anodizing and galvanizing procedures used in engineering, electronics, and automotive industries.
+There are many applications of dry film thickness gauges such as anodizing and galvanizing procedures used in engineering, electronics, and automotive industries.
 It is also used in refurbishment of vehicles, machines, equipment, and more.
 They also find applications in ship building and aircraft industries as well as independent paint shops.

 How to Choose a Correct Coating Thickness Tester?